markov/jenkins-maven-metadata-plugin/README.md

 # DESCRIPTION: #

-This plugin adds a new build parameter type - maven-metadata.
+This plugin adds a new build parameter type - [maven-metadata][].
 If you select this type and give in a `repositoryURL`, `groupId` and `artifactId` the plugin will check for that artifact at the given repository and let whoever started the build select a version of the artifact to bind as a build parameter.